8 Biggest Turkey Breeds in the World

 These birds have white feathers on their breast and dark feathers on their back and wings.

 Bourbon Reds are known for being excellent foragers and good mothers.
-If you’re looking for a large bird with beautiful plumage, the Bourbon Red is a great choice.
+The Bourbon Red is a great choice if you’re looking for a large bird with beautiful plumage.

 The average weight of these birds is 16-22 pounds, so keep this in mind if you’re cooking for a smaller crowd.